rezaharasani/hippo/README.md

 ```

 **Notice**: If you use the `Minikube` as a kubernetes cluster, you should run the `minikube tunnel`
 command to see the output.

+**Notice**: The ``--values`` parameter is used to define your specific values.yml file.
+This is useful in implementation of multiple deployments.

 Subsequently, at the end, we can connect to our application in diffrent
 environments via their spefic port for each.